Proposing a Special Issue Topic

 - Submission deadlines are firmly respected and are not subject to change in principle.
 A request for a short extension can only be approved in very special and limited circumstances.
 Such requests must be submitted only to the EiC/AEiC.

 - An SI schedule may often not accommodate acceptance of manuscripts requiring Major Revisions because these manuscripts need to go through a second (and more) round(s) of review before acceptance.
 However, the GEs remain responsible for handling such manuscripts.
-If they are properly revised and eventually found acceptable, they can be published later under the General Call For Articles track.
+If they are properly revised and eventually found acceptable, they can be published later under the General Call For Papers track.

 - Note that if a manuscript’s decision is Accept with Minor Revisions, the authors do not upload a revised manuscript, but are expected to make these minor revisions in the final paper they send to the publications staff directly.

 - The EiC/AEiC may assign a Senior Editor, Vertical Area Editor or Associate Editor to serve as a liaison to the Guest Editors.
 The Liaison Editor will have access to the papers and reviews, will provide the GEs with help and advice, and oversee the progress toward a committed schedule.
 The Liaison Editor is not intended to duplicate or replace the duties of the Guest Editors.
 The Liaison Editor does not review papers, but may be requested by the EiC/AEiC to scan the final accepted papers and their reviews to verify conformance with the IEEE IoTM’s guidelines for format, style, and quality.

 Manuscript Format/Style Guidelines Emphasized